lukecav/awesome-gravity-forms/README.md

 * [Gravity Forms - Start progress bar at zero percent](https://wordpress.org/plugins/gravity-forms-start-progress-bar-at-zero-percent/) - Forces the progress bar on multi-page forms to start at zero percent.
 * [Gravity Forms Lock](https://www.download-monitor.com/extensions/gravity-forms/) - The Gravity Forms extension for Download Monitor allows you to require users to fill in a Gravity Forms form before they gain access to a download.
 * [WP Job Manager - Contact Listing](https://wordpress.org/plugins/wp-job-manager-contact-listing/) - Allow sites using the WP Job Manager plugin to contact listings via Gravity Forms plugin.
+* [Affiliate Forms For Gravity Forms](https://affiliatewp.com/addons/affiliate-forms-for-gravity-forms/) - Create the affiliate registration form you need using the power of Gravity Forms.